SIRS Information for Instructors

 Why this instrument?

-- The items are observable teaching behaviors based on the Critical Teaching Behaviors framework, on which students are uniquely positioned to provide feedback on.
+- The items are observable teaching behaviors based on the Critical Teaching Behaviors framework, which focuses on areas where students are uniquely positioned to provide feedback.

 - The instrument has been validated1.